-An event is a common BPMN process modeling element that represents something that “happens” during the course of a process.
-Examples of process events are: “a telephone call”, “every 10 minutes”, “send message”, “service completed”, “an error occurred”, etc. A BPMN event is graphically represented with a circle (Figure 1):
+An ‘event’ is a common BPMN process modeling element that represents something that “happens” during the course of a process.
+Examples of process events can include ‘a telephone call’, ‘every 10 minutes’, ‘send message’, ‘service completed’, ‘an error/ error event occurred’, etc.

-As you can see from Figure 2, BPMN events are organized according to several criteria:
+As you can see from our sample BPMN diagram example in Figure 2, BPMN events are organized according to several criteria:

-- An event can be generic or one of several predefined types: time-based, message-based, rule-based, signal-based, exception-based, etc.
+- An event can be generic or one of several predefined types, including ‘time-based’, ‘message-based’, ‘rule-based’, ‘signal-based’, ‘exception-based’, etc.

-- An event can be positioned within sequence flow or attached at the boundary of an activity.
+- A BPMN event can be positioned within a sequence flow or attached at the boundary of an activity

-- An event can interrupt current process execution or not.
+- An event may or may not interrupt the current process execution

-Most event type properties are evident from how they are graphically represented, for example in Figure 3, which describes a “non-interrupting intermediate catching message event” in the following ways:
+Most event-type properties are quickly made evident by the way they are represented graphically.
+Figure 3, for example, describes a “non-interrupting intermediate catching message event” in the following ways:

-However, despite its graphical representation, (Figure 3), the meaning of an event can differ based on the context of its usage.
-As shown in the next figure, the same BPMN event (in this case an intermediate time event “10 minutes”) can have different meanings, based on the context of its use:
+However, even with a graphical representation, the meaning of an event can differ based on the context of its usage.
+As shown in the next figure, the same BPMN event (in this case an intermediate time event, ‘10 minutes’) can have different meanings based on how and where it is used:

-- When used in a flow (between task 1 and task 2) the meaning of the event “10 minutes” is: “wait for 10 minutes before continuing to task 2”.
+- When used in a flow (between task 1 and task 2), the meaning of the event ‘10 minutes’ becomes ‘wait for 10 minutes before continuing to task 2’.

-- When the event is attached to task 1, its meaning is: “after 10 minutes, task 1 is interrupted and the process flow continues to task 3”.
+- When the event is attached to task 1, its meaning becomes: ‘after 10 minutes, task 1 is interrupted and the process flow continues to task 3’.

 Note that colors are not used in the BPMN specification.
-However, start events are commonly painted green (meaning “go”) and end events are commonly painted red (meaning “stop”).
+However, start events are commonly painted green (meaning “go”), while end events are commonly painted red (meaning “stop”).
 Despite the limited set of descriptive events, there are several common mistakes that process modelers make.

 Mistake 1: Implicit or Explicit Process Events

 Solution.
-Use start and end events in each process and sub-process.
-By considering this, the start and end of a process (or sub-process) is more evident and might be additionally explained by process name or by specializing process events.
+Use start and end events for each process and subprocess.
+By using this approach, you can make the start and end of a process (or sub-process) more evident.
+You can take this further by using process names and specializing process events.

 Mistake 2: Inadequate Event Naming

 Problem.
-Modelers will commonly name start and end events according their role, e.g. “Process start” or “Process end”.
+Modelers will commonly name start and end events according to their role, e.g., ‘Process start’ or ‘Process end’.
 Since a start event symbol represents the process start and an end event symbol represents the process end, such naming is redundant.